AlmeidaAlin3/AlmeidaAlin3/README.md

 Over the past few years, I’ve worked on applied AI systems in industry and completed my Master’s in Deep Reinforcement Learning.

-I started out genuinely amazed by how quickly these models were improving, but over time that feeling shifted into something else.
+I started out amazed by how quickly these models were improving, but over time that feeling shifted into something else.
 The more I worked with them, the more I realized how little we truly understand and control these systems.

 That realization is what brought me here.